brouberol/blog/content/essential-tools-p2-text-processing-shell.md

 <div class="Note" markdown="1">

-`uniq` is particularly useful used in conjunction with `sort`, as `| uniq | sort` allows you to remove any duplicate line in a file or a stream.
+`uniq` is particularly useful used in conjunction with `sort`, as `| sort | uniq` allows you to remove any duplicate line in a file or a stream.

 </div>